barndawgie/ffmpeg-cross-compile-script/README.md

 # Usage

-Install all dependencies but running the following command:
+Install all dependencies by running the following command:

 `./Prep_System.sh`